Skip to main content

 The reality of down payments

-What most people don't realize is that you have choices when it comes to your down payment, even the possibility of putting as little as 3% down through Freddie Mac's Home Possible® or HomeOne® mortgages.
+What most people don't realize is that you have choices when it comes to your down payment, even the possibility of putting down as little as 3% through Freddie Mac's Home Possible® or HomeOne® mortgages.

 Where PMI comes in

 If you make a down payment of less than 20%, you'll have to pay PMI each month until you build up 20% equity in your home.
-Take the time to understand PMI as the cost can be relatively small in comparison to the value of being able to secure a 30-year fixed-rate mortgage sooner rather than later.
+Take the time to understand PMI because the cost can be relatively small in comparison to the value of being able to secure a 30-year fixed-rate mortgage sooner rather than later.

 Funding your down payment